spotbot2k/pimcore-simple-forms/README.md

 - Send the submitted data to a custom URL/path so you could
   - process the data in a custom controller
   - create login forms
-  - use the form to perform an API call (WIP)
 - Parse to/cc/bcc from the form input

 ## Configuration